Who's accountable when healthcare AI makes a mistake?

 Consider these failure modes that traditional monitoring misses:

 The Medical Council acknowledges: "Doctors must have confidence in the standard of the tool they are utilising"1.
-Confidence requires visibility, most healthcare AI systems operate as black boxes.
+Confidence requires visibility.
+Most healthcare AI systems operate as black boxes.

-EU AI Act Requirements
+EU AI Act requirements

-Non-compliance: up to €35 million or 7% of global turnover3.
+Non-compliance: up to €15 million or 3% of global annual turnover3.

 Beyond compliance: How do you give doctors confidence while maintaining efficiency?

-Healthcare AI Governance Requirements
+Healthcare AI accountability requirements

 The Medical Council's principles map to technical requirements:

-1. Transparency and Auditability
+1. Transparency and auditability

 "Patients must be informed when AI tools are used"1.
 Healthcare organisations need:

-2. Human-in-the-Loop
+2. Human-in-the-loop

 "AI should augment, not replace, clinical decision-making"1:

-3. Bias Detection
+3. Bias detection

 Healthcare AI needs real-time protection, not just retrospective review:

-Ireland's Position
+Ireland's position

 Ireland is uniquely positioned: EU member state, thriving tech sector, English-speaking healthcare.
 Irish hospitals are early AI adopters.